 Payment of approved training/course fees should be made in advance for each term or semester.
 Payment of fees will continue to be made upon successful completion of the previous period of training.

 For university fees, payments must be made in a timely manner before the start of each term to prevent incurring a HELP6 debt.
+Indexation costs7 that occur due to late payment of fees are generally not covered.

 Refund of fees for withdrawal or non-attendance